 Early explorer Bernardino de Sahagun wrote: “It has been innumerable years since the first settlers arrived in these parts of New Spain which is almost another world, and they came in ships by sea, landing at the port which is to the north.”c

 Bernardino de Sahagu translated a sacred Nahuatl text:

-Metal Plate Records – Nobody knew it in Joseph Smith’s time.
-The idea of “gold plates” was highly ridiculed, but now it turns out metal plates were a common method for keeping records in Lehi’s time, and many gold plate books have since been uncovered, as well as stone boxes to preserve them.
+Metal Plate Records – Nobody knew about metal records in Joseph Smith’s time.
+Everybody thought the idea of ancient records on metal pages was crazy, but now it turns out metal plates were a common method for keeping records in Lehi’s time, and many gold plate books have since been uncovered, as well as stone boxes to preserve them.
 A few examples:

-The Book of Mormon also describes “darkness upon the face of the land… thunderings… rocks that they rent”, though there is no hint of any of this in the bible.
+The Book of Mormon describes the same events: “darkness upon the face of the land… thunderings… rocks that they rent”, though there is no hint of any of this in the bible.

 Spanish explorer Mariano Veytia described a native legend of similar catastrophic events before the appearance of Quetzalcoatl in the 1st century AD, and associated them with the death of Jesus in Jerusalem: